awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/100_1_AWS_Account_Setup/Lab_Guide.md

 8 - Log back in as the username you just created, with the link you copied for the remainder of the Lab.

-You have successfully create a user, placed them in the cost optimization group and have applied policies.
+You have successfully created a user, placed them in the cost optimization group and have applied policies.
 You can continue to expand this group by adding additional users from your organization.